We're a progressive development company who create innovative schemes and investments, delivering new homes and regenerating urban neighbourhoods.

 Located in Altrincham, the company is a major contributor of new homes to the area.
 Novo projects have become synonymous with the regeneration of the town, now nationally recognised for its transformation, held as an exemplar of public and private sector collaboration.

-The pipeline provides for a mix of tenure in both the residential and commercial sectors.
+The pipeline provides a mix of tenure in both the residential and commercial sectors.
 Aspirations include actively pursuing opportunities to deliver affordable housing solutions within high value locations.

 Our Town ALTRINCHAM